 Please let us know as soon as possible if you are unable to attend due to illness from Covid-19.
 We will then contact the promoter of the relevant event on your behalf.
 Each promoter's conditions for refund will be different.
 You can read our full Terms and Conditions here.

 I am concerned about another audience member's behaviour

 If this is the case, please speak to a member of staff who will do their best to help with the situation.
 Please be aware, that not everyone can wear a face covering and the reason for this may not be visibly apparent.
 We ask all users of the Hall to be mindful of one another and to show empathy and respect to each other, our staff and the performers.

 I would like to support The Queen’s Hall, how can I donate?

-We are an independent charity and have naturally been affected by the sudden enforced closure.
 Any support you can give us would be appreciated.
 You can donate online here or send a cheque made out to 'The Queen's Hall' to The Queen’s Hall, 85-89 Clerk Street, Edinburgh EH8 9JG.
 Any amount will be gratefully received, thank you.
 If you pay online your donation will be acknowledged by our system, but postal donations will take longer to process.
 If you need an official receipt, please contact email@example.com.